How to Get Cell Service and Internet in National Parks (2026)

 • Jumbo Rocks section (the area including Sky King Rock along the campground)

 AT&T has the second-best coverage in Joshua Tree, so you should be alright if this is your provider.
-Verizon has it beat by two more locations, but if you’re planning on staying in the Jumbo Rocks section of the park, you won’t need to worry about service.
+Verizon has it beat by two locations, but if you're planning to stay in the Jumbo Rocks section of the park, you won't need to worry about service.

 T-Mobile cell service at Joshua Tree